Tuba-05/FastAPI/README.md

 ## Current Status

-The foundation of the system — authentication, exam logic, and real-time communication — has been successfully implemented.
+The foundation of the system — authentication, join/create classroom logic, and real-time communication — has been successfully implemented.
 The remaining work mainly involves UI completion, admin features, and production hardening.

 ---